 On the flip side, I’ve also placed an equal number of insulin-resistant hypothyroid patients on low carbohydrate diets ranging from high fat low carb to the ketogenic diet with great success.

 The point I am trying to make is that not all carbohydrates, even those found in fruits and rice, are necessarily harmful.

-This effect is probably mediated through fruits ability to help reduce total caloric intake naturally, its ability to induce satiety, its high micronutrient profile, and its modulation of gut microbial concentration.
+This effect is probably mediated through fruits’ ability to help reduce total caloric intake naturally, their ability to induce satiety, their high micronutrient profile, and their modulation of gut microbial concentration.